julianeon/julianeon/README.md

 I also like to hunt for good repos here, like this one on [complex systems](https://github.com/ByteByteGoHq/system-design-101).

-I like watching YouTube, and channels like [Play On Tabletop](https://www.youtube.com/watch?v=Sk6xN-tmWX8&t=1s).
+On YouTube, I like channels like [Veritaseum](https://www.youtube.com/channel/UCHnyfMqiRRG1u-2MsSQLbXA) and [Play On Tabletop](https://www.youtube.com/watch?v=Sk6xN-tmWX8&t=1s).

 Also, I'm friendly.
 Say hi, on Telegram or Discord, at @julianeon.